 Option Description

 local Enable Local authentication only.

-ldap Enable LDAP authentication.
+Idap Enable LDAP authentication only.

-radius Enable Radius authentication.
+radius Enable Radius authentication only.

+tacplus Enable TACACS+ authentication only.

 Option Description true Remote authentication is the first priority.
 The device will switch to local authentication when the remote authentication is not available. false Always stick to remote authentication regardless of the availability of remote authentication.